Last Updated on March 8, 2022

 How Can I Protect Myself Blue Light?

-- The simplest way to protect yourself is to cut back your screen time whenever possible, especially closer to bedtime.
+- The simplest way to protect yourself is to cut back on screen time whenever possible, especially closer to bedtime.

 - Avoid using your devices in the dark, as this increases your chance of eyestrain.